-SCHOOL TRIPS & VISITS
+SCHOOL TRIPS

-We are delighted that school trips are organised across the school.
-They add memorable experiences and enhance the learning in the curriculum.
-They are carefully chosen by staff, building a cohesive offer for the children as they move through the school.
-Some trips are outside of school, some in school visits.
+We are delighted that school trips are now being organised in year groups across the school.
+These add memorable experiences and enhance the learning in the curriculum.
+They are carefully chosen by staff and we know how important they are to the pupils.